bdvllrs/cfg-tools/README.md

 ```

 # Pydantic model
-Use `ParsedModel` instead of pydantic's `BaseModel` for your root configuration object
+Use `ParsedModel` instead of pydantic's `BaseModel` for your root configuration object.
-to add some parsing abilities.
+This will parse all str fields in your config with the whole config as data context.
+For example in the following, `parse_str` will be called on `Config.name`
+and `SubConfig.sub_name`.

 ```python
 from pydantic import BaseModel